Polychrome Area Improvements Environmental Assessment

-In 2020, NPS and FHWA partnered to conduct an Expert-Based Risk Assessment (EBRA) and a value analysis (VA) that evaluated these alternatives, including north and south re-routes and a mainline option that would retain the existing road alignment.
+In 2020, NPS and FHWA partnered to conduct an Expert-Based Risk Assessment (EBRA) and a value analysis (VA) that evaluated several solutions, including north and south re-routes and a mainline option that would retain the existing road alignment.
 NPS identified four criteria to use for evaluating the options: feasibility of construction, continuity of access during and after construction, resiliency / life cycle, and how it supports the Denali NP mission statement.
-Based on the outcomes of these expert panels, FHWA recommended the mainline option, which included building a bridge across the Pretty Rocks Landslide.
+Based on the evaluations of these expert panels, FHWA recommended the mainline option, which included building a bridge across the Pretty Rocks Landslide.
 NPS formally accepted their recommendation and is moving forward with the design and environmental assessment of the "Polychrome Area Improvements" project to maintain the road in place:

 Outdoor Recreation Planner